ICC Water Heater Safety

 • Flex gas pipe max.
 36" with gas shut-off valve;

-• Sediment trap (makes gas flow change direction) installed;
+• Sediment trap (makes gas flow change direction) installed between the gas shut-off and the gas valve;

 • Combustible gas detector